Are cordless phones safer than mobile phones?

 In our tests we found that today’s DECT cordless phones radiate non-stop, 24/7, regardless of whether they are used or not.
 And they are difficult to turn off.
 We recommend not using DECT cordless phones at all.

-The ECO DECT phone we tested was a disappointment.
+The Swissvoice ePure ECO DECT phone we tested was a disappointment.
 We can’t recommend that model either.

 If you live in Europe, an ECO Plus phone may be a good option, though we’ve not been able to test one.

-If you live in North America, a 900 MHz cordless phone may work well.
+If you live in North America, an old 900 MHz cordless phone may work well.

 A basic (non-smart) mobile phone is easy to power off and doesn’t radiate more frequently than once per ten minutes or less when not in use.
 If the nearest base station is close by, the radiation level when calling may be similar to the better cordless phones.